wdalmut/CorleyVersionBundle/README.md

 app/console corley:version:bump 0.0.1
 ```

-The bundle creates a new `version.yml` file in your `config` folder.
+The bundle creates/updates a new `version.yml` file in your `config` folder.
 That's it
 no big deal...

 In your `config/config.yml` add an import